Project 4: The Markdown Re-Sequencer

 Check-your-understanding questions

-3. How do you format a single line?
+3. How do you jump to the start of a file?

 Check-your-understanding answers